 Nurturing Body, Mind…and Spirit

 Rogers Behavioral Health believes in treating the whole person – body, mind and spirit.
-As a result, Rogers offers spiritual care resources developed specifically to assess and address the spiritual needs of patients.
-These resources may vary depending on treatment goals, program and medical status, and location.
+As a result, Rogers offers spiritual care resources developed specifically to assess and address the spiritual or religious needs during treatment.
+Spiritual needs may include unresolved life questions, such as how an individual makes sense of their mental health situation, or how they define good and bad.
+Or, a person may be looking for the contiued sense of hope and community offered by their religion, which spiritual care can offer.

 This program is sustained solely by private donations made through the Foundation.
 It is offered free of charge to patients and serves all faith backgrounds and worldviews.
 The spiritual care staff collaborates with the patients’ treatment teams as a part of the multi-disciplinary approach offered at Rogers.

 Donations to this program directly contribute to all day-to-day operations of the department, including the salaries for three part-time chaplains and one full-time Spiritual Care Manager.
-This enables us to provide the following services for patients:
+This enables us to offer the following resources, depending on the patient’s treatment goals, program, medical status, and location:

 - Spiritual care reflection groups within the patient’s treatment program